etgins/weapon_detection_with_transfer_learning/README.md

 </p>

-YOLO (You Only Look Once) divides an image into a grid system, and each grid detects objects within itself.
+YOLO (You Only Look Once) divides an image into a grid system, where each grid detects objects within itself.
 It is a very fast algorithm that can be used for *real-time* object detection based on data streams, while requiring very few computational resources.
-The architecture of a detection network is generally made up of a backbone (responsible for feature extraction from the image) and a head (responsible for bounding-box and label prediction).
+The architecture of a detection network is generally made up of a backbone (responsible for feature extraction) and a head (responsible for bounding-box and label prediction).
 In many instances, the model also includes a 'neck' between the backbone and head (responsible for feature fusion).

 <p align="center">
     <img src="https://miro.medium.com/max/2000/1*HW82Bdszqwii0-H4K1mcXg.png" >
 </p>

-For YOLOv5 the backbone is a CSPDarknet53 CNN, the neck is PANet and the head is a YOLO layer.
+For YOLOv5, the backbone is carried out by the CSPDarknet53 CNN, the neck uses PANet and the head is a YOLO layer.
-While yolov4 introduced new augmentations such as Mosaic and Self-Adversarial-Training, YOLOv5 (2020), released a month later, features implementation based on the PyTorch framework and use of .yaml files for configuration.
+While yolov4(April 2020) introduced new augmentations such as Mosaic and Self-Adversarial-Training, YOLOv5, released a month later by Glenn Jocher, features implementation based on the PyTorch framework and the use of .yaml files for configuration.
 Currently (1/22) there is no official paper on this model.
+Ultralytics offers a choice of 5 YOLOv5 models, differing mainly in size and complexity:
 <p align="center">
 <img src="repository_images/YOLOv5%20models.png" width="600" >
 </p>